Share:

 VOICE member organisations share similar core values and strive:

-• To implement principled humanitarian aid
+• To implement principled humanitarian action

 • To respect International Humanitarian Law (IHL)